Date: 9th October 2012

 Ground: Sixfields Stadium

 Location: Northampton, Northamptonshire

-My eighteenth stadium of 2012 was on Tuesday 9th October 2012 at the Sixfields Stadium in Northampton, Northamptonshire.
+My eighteenth ground of 2012 was on Tuesday 9th October at the Sixfields Stadium in Northampton, Northamptonshire.
 The match was Northampton Town vs. Colchester United in the Johnstone's Paint Trophy 2nd Round.

 Sixfields Stadium is located to the west of Northampton town centre next to a retail development.
 The venue is around 1.5 miles from the town's railway station and has been home to the club since 1994 when they moved from their former home at the County Ground where they had played for the previous 97 years.

 The West Stand is the largest structure in the ground and runs the length of the pitch on the western side of the venue.
 It has a capacity of just under 4,000 and while single-tiered it is split into two sections with a walk-way in between the top and bottom sections of the stand.
 This stand also contains all the hospitality areas and the dressing rooms.
 Opposite this is the East Stand which is currently being rebuilt to expand from its former capacity of 1,700.